sebasmonia/dotfiles/README.md

 ### Work setup

-Dell Precision 7670 running Windows 11.
-Emacs compiled from source using MinGW, executed under Win32, with native-comp and libjansson.
+HP ZBook Power 15.6" G10 running Windows 11.
+Emacs compiled from source using MinGW, executed under Win32, with native-comp.
 I could use WSL or a VM, but I'd rather not have one more layer of indirection (plus I used Windows for so many years, I can find my way around it...).